Historic Centre of Lima: Monumental Zone (1972)

-On December 28, 1972, the government of Peru designated the old towns of Lima and Rímac districts as Monumental Zones which form part of the Cultural heritage of Peru through Supreme Decree Nº 2900-72-ED.
-The latter was then expanded on April 26, 1989, through another decree (R.J.
+On 28 December 1972, the government of Peru designated the old towns of Lima and Rímac districts as Monumental Zones which form part of the Cultural heritage of Peru through Supreme Decree Nº 2900-72-ED.
+The latter was then expanded on 26 April 1989, through another decree (R.J.
 Nº 191-69-INC).
 In 1994, both the Monumental Zone of Lima and the Monumental Zone of Rímac were then included in a single area designated by Ordinance Nº 062-94-MML of the Metropolitan Municipality of Lima, which approved the administrative policy of the city's historic centre.
 In 1998, the first Master Plan for the city was organised, being applied until 2010.

 During the 1980s, local textile company Barrington sponsored the placement of custom street signs featuring the traditional names of several streets in the city's historic centre, as well as a brief description of the name.
 These succeeded yellow plaques featuring only the names placed during the late 19th century and early 20th century, some of which were recovered in 2018 as part of restoration efforts made by government agency PROLIMA to restore the original colours of buildings' façades.
 In 2021, coinciding with the Bicentennial of the Independence of Peru, new yellow plaques were placed around the city, which also include each street's former name alongside its description, alongside steel signs featuring their block numbers, as well as informative totem signs.

 World Heritage Site (1988)

 Map of the quarter's differing limits.

-In 1988, UNESCO declared the historic centre of Lima a World Heritage Site for its originality and high concentration of historic monuments constructed during the viceregal era, with its boundaries being significantly modified in 1991.
-In 2023, it was expanded with two exclaves to include the Quinta and Molino de Presa and the Ancient Reduction of Santiago Apostle of Cercado.
+In 1988, UNESCO declared the Convent Ensemble of San Francisco de Lima a World Heritage Site.
+In 1991, the site was expanded to include the historic centre of Lima for its originality and high concentration of historic monuments constructed during the viceregal era.
+In 2023, it was further expanded with two exclaves to include the Quinta and Molino de Presa and the Ancient Reduction of Santiago Apostle of Cercado.

 Recent history

 Starting in 2010, Peruvian real estate company Arte Express was granted ownership of a number of buildings in the area, which were restored until the company's dissolution in 2022.
 In 2021, as part of renovation works made in preparation for the bicentennial celebrations of that year, the Metropolitan Municipality of Lima installed 206 different QR codes across different landmarks of the centre that, when scanned, open a video that details the selected building's history.

-On January 18, 2024, the city's 489th anniversary, president Dina Boluarte announced a "special regime" that targets the area in order to allow restoration and repair works to take place.
-On January 17, 2025, the municipal authorities relaunched Lima, Ciudad de los Reyes, a patronage aimed at the promotion of the restoration of the city's cultural heritage sites.
+On 18 January 2024, the city's 489th anniversary, president Dina Boluarte announced a "special regime" that targets the area in order to allow restoration and repair works to take place.
+On 17 January 2025, the municipal authorities relaunched Lima, Ciudad de los Reyes, a patronage aimed at the promotion of the restoration of the city's cultural heritage sites.
+In 2026, political parties who carried out events that compromised the area's integrity began to be sanctioned by the local government.